A Guide to Oblivion

-While you're a trialist, no matter whether you're Accepted or Declined you must make a rank up thread and follow the template that is provided.
+When your trial starts, you must make a rank up thread and follow the template that is provided.
 Failure to create a rank up thread will result in a decline - no exceptions.
 Rank up threads will be covered in a later section.

 How to Find a Team

 With our clan being so active, there are always teams going to different bosses.
 Whether you have 0 killcount, or 10k killcount at a boss, you'll always be able to find a team to go with you.
 Even as a trialist you are allowed to create and join any team you want.
 Finding a team is very simple, but can be confusing for newer members.

 You may come across phrases such as: "Trio Raids +1 bow", which means that this team needs one more member for doing a Raids Trio with a Twisted Bow requirement.
 Simply respond with +0 or in another way to signal that you want to join.

 If you're ever unsure what someone means, just ask - not everyone is going to use the same phrases for bossing, and it never hurts to ask.

 How to Rank Up